Get Free Solar Panel Quotes

 When you collect large amounts of solar panels and place them in optimal locations, the potential for generating electricity increases immensely.
 This can then be used to power villages and towns, all the way up to entire cities depending on the scale of the solar farm.

 Take India’s Bhadla Solar Park for example.
-It’s the single largest solar farm in the world, with a capacity of 2,245 MW (megawatts) or 2.245 GW (gigawatts).
+It’s the third largest solar farm in the world, with a capacity of 2.7 gigawatts (GW).

 To put that into perspective, a single gigawatt has the potential to power anywhere between 200,000 to 1,000,000 homes, depending of course on how much energy each home uses.